The Beginner’s Guide to Leash Training a Dog

-Whether you’re using positive reinforcement, negative reinforcement, or both, you need to be the alpha leader of the pack.
+Whether you’re using positive reinforcement, negative reinforcement, or both, you need to be the pack’s alpha leader.
 That means being firm and fixed in your demands.
 That doesn’t mean yelling or getting angry.

-Just express confidence and leadership so your dog knows that you are the master around here.
-Once a dog knows that it should respect you, they will make a greater effort to understand what you want them to do.
+Just express confidence and leadership, so your dog knows that you are the master around here.
+Once a dog knows that it should respect you, they will make a more significant effort to understand what you want them to do.

 Be Good Company

-Don’t do a training session every now and then at random.
+Don’t do a training session now and then at random.
 At that point, all you’re doing is taking your dog for random walks.
-You need to do it on a regular basis, at least once per day (but 2 shorter sessions in a day would be better than 1 longer one).
+You need to do it regularly, at least once per day (but two shorter sessions in a day would be better than one long one).
 Dogs, like people, learn best through steady, consistent repetition.
 In order to recognize the pattern, the pattern has to repeat often enough.

 Stick to a Precise Routine

-If you can manage it in your schedule, stick to the exact same routine.
+If you can manage it in your schedule, stick to the same routine.

-- Train at the same exact time each day.
+- Train at the same time each day.